ChenqiKONG/EchoFAS/README.md

 Coming soon.

 # Usage
-1. Downloading Echo-Spoof database.
+1. Download Echo-Spoof database.
-2. python train_fusion.py for reproducing the results. (change the training, validation, and test csv paths according to different phones.)
+2. implement "python train_fusion.py" for reproducing the results. (change the training, validation, and test csv paths for different phones.)
-3. python test_fusion.py for inference and evaluation. (change the test csv path and model path accordingly.)
+3. implement "python test_fusion.py" for inference and evaluation. (change the test csv path and model path accordingly.)

 # FAS detection results for different smartphones